1. Home

 • The Human Body Model (HBM) simulates an electrostatic discharge delivered to the device from the fingertip of a standing person.
 This type of test uses an RC circuit to transmit an exponentially damped current pulse.

-The Human Body Model ESD test
+The scheme of the Human Body Model ESD test.

-HBM ESD test
+HBM ESD test.

 • The Charged Device Model (CDM) represents an ESD delivered from the device under test to another electrostatic discharge sensitive device with a lower potential.
 The CMD testing procedure involves placing a DUT on a test fixture, charging and then discharging it to an outside ground through a pin.

-The Charge Device Model test
+The scheme of the Charge Device Model ESD test.

-CDM ESD test
+CDM ESD test.

 • The Machine Model (MM) represents a worst-case HBM event, or discharge coming from a charged machine into a grounded IC.
 For most use cases, this model is over severe.
 But such strong events do occur in real life, so the test can be useful for certain electronic devices.

-The Machine Model test
+The scheme of the Machine Model ESD test.

-MM ESD test
+MM ESD test.

 • Environmental Stress Screening (ESS) Tests include various methods such as thermal cycling, drop testing, vibration testing, thermal or mechanical shock testing, and simulate other environmental influences that may affect the device during operation.
 Functional testing, which will be discussed below, is also performed alongside these tests to ensure design integrity and functionality.
 Since the tests evaluate the functionality of the printed circuit board under various stressful situations, they are usually performed by independent experts.